 Treatment of public patients

-We have prepared for midwives insured with MIGA to answer some questions about this and to ensure that you are fully aware of the current situation and what it may mean for you.
+We have prepared a summary of questions and answers for midwives insured with MIGA to answer some questions about this and to ensure that you are fully aware of the current situation and what it may mean for you.
 You can review this communication here.

 We will continue to work with the Dept of Health, the ACM and Midwives Australia to try and work towards a solution to the problem.